Izhmash SV-98

 known about in the West until the mid-1990s.

-Other than the slightly longer barrel, the VSS uses a silencer optimized
+slightly longer barrel, the VSS uses a silencer optimized specifically for the

-The stock appears to be derived from that of the SVD, but is more rounded
+appears to be derived from that of the SVD, but is more rounded and compact, and

 Operation is by gas and with a closed bolt; the VSS is known for an